 In The Simpsons, Smithers fulfills this role.
 In the Dracula Halloween episode, he was even dressed literally as Renfield (played by Tom Waits!) in Francis Ford Coppola's Dracula movie.

-The Batman: Harley Quinn's obsession with The Joker is so bad, that in an episode wherein he was perfectly willing to leave her in the city while he nuked it, she was about to quit.
+Batman: The Animated Series: Harley Quinn's obsession with The Joker is so bad, that in an episode wherein he was perfectly willing to leave her in the city while he nuked it, she was about to quit.
 In one line he gets her back.
 This is completely in character.

 I WILL NOT HIDE!
 I WILL STAND PROUDLY AND SHOUT MEGATRON'S NAME TO THE HEAVENS!

 In another Transformers example, there's Inferno from Beast Wars, who could probably give Lugnut a run for his money in the obsession department.
-Perhaps a semi-subversion, as his competence level varies throughout the series (due to being an Ax Crazypyromaniac who thinks he's an actual fire ant), but his loyalty never does (as he's also convinced that Megatron is the Queen of the colony).
+Perhaps a semi-subversion, as his competence level varies throughout the series (due to being an Ax-Crazypyromaniac who thinks he's an actual fire ant), but his loyalty never does.
+Inferno doesn't seem to have a choice in the matter either.
+It's implied that his ant mode's instincts overpower his programming, leading to his delusion of thinking he's an actual fire ant and his absolute loyalty to Megatron as Queen of the colony.

 On Jimmy Two-Shoes, all of Lucius' Minotaurs are like this, to the point where they willingly sacrifice themselves to use as bait so Lucius can fish.